junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 They stimulate the bowel and cause it to push out the stool (shit).

+_Dosage for_ glycerin suppositories:

-Dosage for glycerin suppositories: adults and children over 12 years: push 1 suppository well inside the rectum and let it stay there for 15 to 30 minutes (it helps to lie down).
+- adultsand children over 12 years:
+push 1 suppository well inside the rectum and let it stay there for 15 to 30 minutes (it helps to lie down).

 The longer you let the suppository stay inside the rectum, the better it will work.